 Low carbon steel, also known as mild steel, represents one of the largest and most common carbon steel groups.
 This alloy comprises between 0.04% and 0.3% carbon and can take on various shapes.

 Low carbon steel is soft, inexpensive, easy to form and ideal for applications where high tensile strength isn’t necessary.
-This carbon steel grade also has high ductility for welding and machining.
+This grade of carbon steel also has high ductility for welding and machining.

 Common applications of low carbon steel include: